StationeersAddons/Stationeers.Addons/README.md

 *Full version ETA: **Q1 2021***

 ## Download & Installation
 Go to [Releases](https://github.com/Erdroy/Stationeers.Addons/releases) and select latest release and download zip file named 'Stationeers.Addons-vX.X-X.zip'.
 Now go to Steam, click RMB on the game, open **Properties**, go to **Local Files** and click on **BROWSE LOCAL FILES**.
 It should open new window for you.
-Next, you have to open the downloaded zip and drag all of its contents into the game folder, replacing *rocketstation.exe* file.
-And it's done.
-You can now open up the game via Steam (console window will pop out sometimes) and enjoy the mods!
+Next, you have to open the downloaded zip and drag all of its contents into the game folder (`AddonManager` folder).
+Finally, run `AddonManager/Stationeers.Addons.Patcher.exe` and it's done.
+You can now open up the game via Steam and enjoy the mods!

-***Note:** Replacing *rocketstation.exe* is not necessary, but it simply allows us, to run our mod loader automatically for you, even when the game has been updated by developers.
-If you don't want to replace that exe file, you can just extract AddonManager into your game directory and run AddonManager/Stationeers.Addons.Patcher.exe and it will work too until the next game update.*
+***Note:** Our mod loader will stop working when new update is released, in that case you will have to run `AddonManager/Stationeers.Addons.Patcher.exe` again.
+This will be improved soon.*
 ***Note:** After you've subscribed to an addon on the workshop, you have to restart the game.
 This will be improved in the future.*

 ## Links